 An open, graphic score based on an EKG reading of the composer's cardiac health taken in October 2009.
 For any number of players.
 Premiered January 22, 2012 – Elastic Arts Foundation – Chicago

-A six by six modular multiplication table is the basis of a twelve and a half minute treatment of expressions, developments, and variations, scored for wind quintet.
+A six by six modular multiplication table is the basis of a ten and a half minute treatment of expressions, developments, and variations, scored for wind quintet.
 Also available for two flutes, two Bb clarinets, two bassoons.
-Also available as wind quintet.
+Premiered April 20, 2012 – Studio 353 – NYC

 Also available as a choral work, this movement for string quartet is based on the rhythms and cadences of Sylvia Plath's poem "Ariel"